IT as an Enabler for Retail Industry

 By Armin Roeseler, CIO, Swanson Health Products

-Personally, I feel that this is a perfect time for the thoughtful and deliberate use of enabling technologies because as a technologist, we probably never had so much impact or the potential of affecting our businesses.
-The next big wave is the personalization of services, products, and interactions with customers based on machine learning and artificial intelligence.
-In the future, the way we interact with technology will be based on our preferences and through learning algorithms; technology will become more personalized and interact with us in a more personalized fashion.
-That's a trend I think will continue and give opportunities for retail industries to grow.
+As technologists, we probably have never had so much opportunity to fundamentally impact or influence business outcomes, and this is a perfect time for the thoughtful and deliberate deployment of enabling technologies to help create competitive advantage.
+The next big wave is the hyper-personalization of services, products, and customer interaction models based on machine learning and artificial intelligence (AI).
+In future, the way we interact with technology will be seamless, transparent and based on our individual preferences and likes.
+Technology based on machine learning algorithms will make for more personalized interactions.
+This trend will continue to evolve, and it will give retail businesses additional opportunities for revenue growth and differentiation.